Sunday, October 13, 2024

 Folk religion is about rituals and ceremonies performed to appease spirits, ancestors, and nature deities to ensure good harvests, health, or protection.
 These include:

-• Offering sacrifices to the anito or ancestral and nature spirits.
+• Offering sacrifices to the anito and diwata or ancestral and nature spirits.

 • Babaylan (shamans) or Catalonan (spiritual leaders) leading ceremonies and healing rituals.